matthewsaundersbrown/vpn-stack/README.md

 Download and install client software from [wireguard.com](https://www.wireguard.com/install/).

 Add a client configuration to the server and display a qr code that can be scanned by a client.
-If the

 ```bash
 wg-client-add.sh username [device]